-You’ll typically find a lot of plyometric movements that can also be a lot of fun .
+According to the National Institute of Health (NIH), you’ll typically find a lot of plyometric movements that can also be a lot of fun .

 “Plyometric exercises are powerful aerobic exercises used to increase your speed, endurance, and strength.
 They require you to exert your muscles to their maximum potential in short periods of time.”

 Believe me, this is tougher than it sounds.

 This is a fun workout that also works great as a warmup:

 - Stand with your feet shoulder-width apart.